 Let me know what you think about this topic in the comments!

-In the video, I refer to “penniculus reflex” as “menniculus reflex”.
-The article has been corrected to reflect this correction.
+In the video, I refer to the “panniculus reflex” as the “menniculus reflex”.
+The article above has been edited to reflect the correct term.